-As developers both creating and deriving value from land, the environmental condition of our planet is something we care deeply about.
+As real estate developers both creating and deriving value from land, the environmental condition of our planet is something we care deeply about.
 We believe it is our responsibility to lead by example and embrace green business policies and strategies wherever possible.
 This is why we apply SHG LowImpactLiving™ to all of our new property developments, the tenets of which are described below.

 We’re Against Sprawl